cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 ### Theory of Resilience Testing Methods

 Why does the taxonomy matter?
-It matters, because each quadrant needs to be addressed by a separate testing methodology, with separate tools, and separate techniques.
+It matters, because each quadrant needs to be addressed by a separate testing methodology with separate tools, at a different point in the software engineering lifecycle.

 We can represent this as follows, by reimagining the same graph with different axes: